-XM Satellite Radio announced a record second quarter in subscriber acquisitions and said it will offer a new low cost radio through Delphi that is aimed at the youth market.
+Washington — XM Satellite Radio announced a record second quarter for subscriber acquisitions, and said it will offer a new low-cost radio, through Delphi, aimed at the youth market.

-XM said it achieved 209,178 new subscribers for the quarter, marking its best quarter to date and a 43 percent increase from the first quarter.
-Panero said XM should hit the 1 million mark early in the fourth quarter.
+XM said it achieved 209,178 new subscribers for the quarter, marking its best quarter to date and a 43% increase from the first quarter.
+Panero said XM should hit the one-million mark early in the fourth quarter.

 In total, XM will be available this fall in 78 car models, with 65 of those offering it as a factory installed item.
 “It’s the factory installation that really makes this business hum,” Panero said.